COded Taking And Giving (COTAG): Enhancing Transport Layer Performance over Indoor Millimeter Wave Access Networks: Abstract

 \section{Abstract}

 Millimeter wave (mmWave) access networks have the potential to meet the high-throughput and low-latency needs of immersive applications.
-However, due to the highly directional nature of the mmWave beams and their susceptibility to human-induced blockage, the associated wireless links are vulnerable to large channel fluctuations.
+However, due to the highly directional nature of the mmWave beams and their susceptibility to beam misalignment and blockage resulting from user movements and rotations, the associated mmWave links are vulnerable to large channel fluctuations.
 These fluctuations result in disproportionately adverse effects on performance of transport layer protocols such as Transmission Control Protocol (TCP).
-Furthermore, we show in this paper, that TCP continues significantly underperforming even when dual connectivity is used to combat these effects.
-To overcome this challenge, we propose a network layer solution, \textit{\textbf{\fullmethod\ (\method)}} scheme to sustain low-latency and high-throughput end-to-end TCP performance.
-In particular, \method\ creates network encoded packets at the network gateway and each mmWave access point (AP) aiming to adaptively take the spare bandwidth on each link for transmission.
-Further, if one link does not have enough bandwidth, \method\ actively abandons the transmission opportunity via conditionally dropping packets.
-Consequently, \method\ actively adapts to changes in mmWave link quality and enhances the TCP performance without jeopardizing the latency of immersive connect delivery.
-To evaluate the effectiveness of the proposed \method, we conduct experiments and simulations using off-the-shelf APs and NS-2.
-The evaluation results show \method\ significantly improves end-to-end TCP performance.
+To overcome this challenge, we propose a network layer solution, \textit{\textbf{\fullmethod\ (\method)}} scheme to sustain low-latency and high-throughput end-to-end TCP performance in dually connected networks.
+In particular, \method\ creates network encoded packets at the network gateway and each access point (AP) aiming to adaptively take the spare bandwidth on each link for transmission.
+Further, if one link bandwidth drops due to user movements, \method\ actively abandons the transmission opportunity by conditionally dropping packets.
+Consequently, \method\ actively \ICC{adapts to link quality changes in mmWave access network} and enhances the TCP performance without jeopardizing the latency of immersive content delivery.
+To evaluate the effectiveness of the proposed \method, we conduct experiments using off-the-shelf APs and network simulations.
+The evaluation results show that \method\ improves end-to-end TCP performance significantly on both throughput and latency.

 }

 \IEEEdisplaynontitleabstractindextext